 Only focusing on what you’re good at: If you’re a runner, you might be tempted to focus on running and only do enough swimming and biking to make it through.
 That’s completely backward, says Cutjar.
 If you’ve already been running for a few years, you need to bring your swimming and biking up to speed.
 Focus on the areas where you are weak and improve those, and you’ll be strong enough to make it to the end.

 Treating every workout like it’s a race: Maxing out your performance every single training swim, bike ride and run is a recipe for injury, Cutjar says.
 The key to a triathlon is building your endurance.
 You should train at a moderate pace for about 90 per cent of your training, only pushing yourself for speed in some of your workouts.
 Just be patient.
 Train slowly and the results will come.

 Going gung-ho on the equipment: There is a lot of fancy triathlon equipment out there, and since many new triathletes also have a lot of disposable income, the temptation is great to buy the fanciest bike, wetsuit, or other triathlon gear.
 But much of that is not only useless for the beginning triathlete, it could end up causing injury.
-Take a top-of-the-line triathlon bike; often, those bikes force the body into positions that are not effective for the beginner (they are really designed for the pros).
+Take a top-of-the-line triathlon bike; often, those bikes force the Healthy Body into positions that are not effective for the beginner (they are really designed for the pros).
 Fauteaux recommends starting with a good road bike instead, and getting it fitted to ensure it is right for you.
 There will be time enough for the fancy equipment later.